medanisjbara/w3m/doc/doc-dev/W3m Developper Manual.md

 ### main.c
 The [`main.c`](/main.c) file will be reformated slightly and comments will be added to it on [my fork of the repository](https://github.com/medanisjbara/w3m) without making changes to the code functionality.

+#### Prerequisite
+Here's a list of prerequisites and points to some documentation about them.
+A file of all prerequisites to understanding the whole project will be available soon.
+* General understanding of the C language
+* Signal handling

 #### A list of headers and libraries used:

 Path headers: